snowplow/documentation/docs/getting-started-on-snowplow-open-source/what-is-quick-start/index.md

 We have built a set of [terraform](https://www.terraform.io/docs/language/modules/develop/index.html) modules, which automates the setting up & deployment of the required infrastructure & applications for an operational Snowplow open source pipeline, with just a handful of input variables required on your side.

-The accompanying Quick Start guides for AWS or GCP will get you up and running with a Snowplow open source pipeline — and deliver rich behavioural data to stream, lake and warehouse — in less than an hour.
+The accompanying Quick Start guides for AWS or GCP will get you up and running with a Snowplow open source pipeline — and deliver rich behavioral data to stream, lake and warehouse — in less than an hour.

 The data pipeline that you will have set up by the end of either guide will look similar to the following (this will vary by cloud and can be designed to suit your needs due to our modular approach):